swen5232/Final/README.md

 Functions: The system provides all the below stated functions.

--displaying system information such as network usage, ram etc. -opening and closing an application -altering system brightness, volume -accessing Bluetooth, WIFI -bookmarking a webpage -creating a new window or a tab in browser -going to the previous webpage on the web browser -reloading a webpage on the web browser -keylogging with keystrokes segregated according to the application and time stamps. -browser history tracking
+--displaying system information such as network usage, ram etc.

+--opening and closing an application

+--altering system brightness, volume

+--accessing Bluetooth, WIFI -bookmarking a webpage

+--creating a new window or a tab in browser

+--going to the previous webpage on the web browser

+--reloading a webpage on the web browser

+--keylogging with keystrokes segregated according to the application and time stamps.

+--browser history tracking